wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/retail-teams-commerce-integration/includes/enable-commerce-teams-integration.md

 1. Run the CDX job 1070 to publish the plan ID and store references to Retail Server.

-**Congratulations!** In this exercise you have played the role of a IT administrator and successfully enabled Dynamics 365 Commerce and Microsoft Teams integration.
+**Congratulations!** In this exercise you have played the role of an IT administrator and successfully enabled Dynamics 365 Commerce and Microsoft Teams integration.